 - (b) (title) Materials sold as personal property. - (c) (title) Machinery and tools purchased by contractors. - (d) (title) Waste treatment facilities. - (e) (title) Waste reduction and recycling. - (f) (title) Sports and entertainment home stadiums. - (fm) Sports and entertainment arena facilities.
 Under s.
 77.54 (62m), Stats., owners, lessees, contractors, subcontractors, or builders, may purchase without sales or use tax building materials, supplies, equipment, and landscaping services acquired solely for or used solely in, the construction or development of sports and entertainment arena facilities, as defined in s.
 229.41 (11g), Stats., but not later than one year after certification of completion is issued under s.
-229.42 (4e) (d), Stats. - (g) (title) Modular and manufactured homes used outside Wisconsin. - (h) (title) Fertilizer blending, feed milling, and grain drying operations. - (i) Building materials for facilities owned by local governmental units and certain nonprofit organizations.
+229.42 (4e) (d), Stats. - (g) (title) Modular and manufactured homes used outside Wisconsin. - (h) (title) Fertilizer blending, feed milling, and grain drying operations. - (i) Building materials for facilities owned by local governmental units and certain nonprofit organizations. - 1.
 Under s.
 77.54 (9m), Stats., contractors may purchase without sales or use tax building materials that the contractor, in fulfillment of a real property construction activity, transfers to an entity described in s.
-77.54 (9a) (b), (c), (d), (em), and (f), Stats., if the materials become part of a facility in Wisconsin that is owned by the entity. - 1.
+77.54 (9a) (b), (c), (d), (em), and (f), Stats., if the materials become part of a facility in Wisconsin that is owned by the entity.
+The following provisions apply to the exemption under s.
+77.54(9m), Stats.:

+- a.
 A Wisconsin organization described under s.
-77.54 (9a) (f), Stats., must hold a Wisconsin Certificate of Exempt Status number for the exemption in s.
-77.54 (9m), Stats., to apply.
+77.54 (9a) (f), Stats., must hold a Wisconsin Certificate of Exempt Status number.
 A non-Wisconsin organization described under s.
-77.54 (9a) (f), Stats., is not required to hold a Wisconsin Certificate of Exempt Status number for the exemption in s.
-77.54 (9m), Stats., to apply. - 2.
-For purposes of the exemption in s.
-77.54 (9m), Stats., "facility" means any building, shelter, parking lot, parking garage, athletic field, athletic park, storm sewer, water supply system, or sewerage and waste water treatment facility.
+77.54 (9a) (f), Stats., is not required to hold a Wisconsin Certificate of Exempt Status number. - b.
+"Facility" means any building, shelter, parking lot, parking garage, athletic field, athletic park, storm sewer, water supply system, or sewerage and waste water treatment facility.
 Facility does not include highways, streets, roads, sidewalks or paths, regardless of whether located within a facility.